alexgurr/react-coding-challenges/README.md

 All the coding challenges have been completed to a high standard.
 Get an automatic invite to the solutions repository at [solutions.alexgurr.com](https://www.solutions.alexgurr.com).

 #### Why are the solutions invite only?
 People use these challenges for interviews.
 By putting the solutions behind a collaboration wall / invite-only repository we can discourage candidates from simply looking up the solutions.
-We track current/past collaborators, meaning if you want to check if a potential candidate had access/looked at the solutions you can get in touch and find out.
+We track current / past collaborators, meaning if you want to check if a potential candidate had access / looked at the solutions you can get in touch and find out.

 &nbsp;
 ## Why does it take so long for updates / new challenges?